 Uses Of Incense For Healing

-The History of Incense is also closely connected with healing.
+The history of Incense is also closely connected with healing.
 Different blends of incense can make a positive impact on those people who are suffering from suicidal tendencies, anxiety and depression.
-Frankincense also has a very strong sedative effect and brings relaxation and peace.
+Frankincense is also thought to bring about feelings of relaxation and peace.

 Burning Of Incense